 Figure 5.2.2.2.1-1 ProseKey service operation

 1. The NF Service Consumer shall send a HTTP POST request to invoke "request" custom method.
-The payload of the request shall be an object of "ProseKeyReqData" data type.
-The payload shall include the Relay Service Code, the KNRP freshness parameter 1, and either the SUCI of the 5G ProSe UE (Remote UE or End UE) or the UP-PRUK ID.
+The content of the request shall be an object of "ProseKeyReqData" data type.
+The content shall include the Relay Service Code, the KNRP freshness parameter 1, and either the SUCI of the 5G ProSe UE (Remote UE or End UE) or the UP-PRUK ID.

 2a.
 On success, the 5G PKMF shall respond with the status code "200 OK".
-The payload of the response shall be an object of "ProseKeyRspData" data type.
-They payload shall include the KNRP, the KNRP freshness parameter 2 and optionally the GPI.
+The content of the response shall be an object of "ProseKeyRspData" data type.
+They content shall include the KNRP, the KNRP freshness parameter 2 and optionally the GPI.